kungming2/AssistantBOT/README.md

 All of the data that Artemis collects, except for an individual subreddit's traffic data, is publicly available through [Reddit's API](https://www.reddit.com/dev/api/) or through other public data sources like [Pushshift](https://pushshift.io/).
 Posts and subscriber statistics are pulled once daily and traffic data is pulled every month.

 Removing u/AssistantBOT from a subreddit's moderation team automatically terminates all statistics-gathering for the sub.
-You can find the original source code for the first version of Artemis [here](https://github.com/kungming2/AssistantBOT).

 ## About the Writer